schollz/cowyo/templates/aboutpage.md

 ![Simply type to edit.](https://raw.githubusercontent.com/schollz/awwkoala/master/static/img/Main7.gif)

 <br>

-**Page locking**.
-You can apply a password to a page to allow further edits from being available.
-The whole version tree will still be available. _Note_: This is not available for list mode.

 **Keyboard Shortcuts**.
 Quickly transition between Edit/View/List by using `Ctl+Shift+E` to Edit, `Ctl+Shift+Z` to View, and `Ctl+Shift+L` to Listify.